xinyee20/tp/docs/UserGuide.md

 <ins>Method 1</ins> <br>
 Deleting an existing student from a tutorial group by `name` and `student number`:

 1. Type `delstudent grp/G04 name/Aaron Tan matric/A0123456B` into the _Command Box_.
 2. Press `Enter` to execute.

 <ins>Method 2</ins> <br>
-Deleting an existing student from a tutorial group by index:
+Deleting an existing student from a tutorial group by `index` number:

 1. Type `delstudent 1 grp/G04` into the _Command Box_.
 2. Press `Enter` to execute.